Jake Burger Player Props: White Sox vs. Twins

 Jake Burger At The Plate

-- Burger has picked up an RBI in 38.1% of his games this season, with two or more RBI in 19.0% of his games.
-He has also produced three or more runs in two contests.
+- Burger has driven in a run in eight games this year (36.4%), including four games with more than one RBI (18.2%).
+He has also driven in three or more of his team's runs in two contests.

-- In 10 of 21 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 10 times this season (45.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.